bryanmcnett/hexprism/README.md

 ![Hexagonal Prism](images/hexagonalprism.jpg)

 Like AABO, a hex prism has eight sides.
 Unlike AABO, it is not made of opposing tetrahedra.
 Instead, it is made of opposing triangular prisms whose caps are coplanar in the XY plane.
+Each has five sides, but we do not store a total of ten sides, because the triangular prisms share caps.
 Unlike with tetrahedra, it is not efficient to test opposing pairs of triangular prisms in turn, because the caps would be tested more than once.

 There are two better ways to look at the hex prism: